Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/02-data-management&setup.md

 htseq-count files, however since we compiled the read counts into one file, we can just load the dataset directly.

-Before moving on, lets explore our DESeq2 class object a bit to get to familar with its contents.
+Before moving on, lets explore our DESeq2 class object a bit to get to familiar with its contents.

 ```r
 # have a quick look at the object